sveltejs/kit/documentation/docs/13-page-options.md

 * Ensure that SvelteKit can find the route by following links from [`config.kit.prerender.entries`](/docs/configuration#prerender).
 Add links to dynamic routes (i.e. pages with `[parameters]` ) to this option if they are not found through crawling the other entry points, else they are not prerendered because SvelteKit doesn't know what value the parameters should have.
 Pages not marked as prerenderable will be ignored and their links to other pages will not be crawled, even if some of them would be prerenderable.
 * Change `export const prerender = true` to `export const prerender = 'auto'`.
 Routes with `'auto'` can be dynamically server rendered

-If you are using `@sveltejs/adapter-static`, _all_ pages (and endpoints, if any) must be prerendered, otherwise you need to use a different adapter.

 ### ssr

 Normally, SvelteKit renders your page on the server first and sends that HTML to the client where it's hydrated.
 If you set `ssr` to `false`, it renders an empty 'shell' page instead.
 This is useful if your page is unable to be rendered on the server, but in most situations it's not recommended ([see appendix](/docs/appendix#ssr)).